 Contrary to popular understanding, "fail safe" does not mean "safe from failing", i.e. "failure-proof"—it means that if (when) it fails, it will do so in a way that leaves it safe.
 When something is described as "fail safe", it means that it has been designed and built so that a critical mechanical failure or operator mistake will cause the system in question to default to its safest possible state, quickly and automatically, without any human intervention.
 For more info, see the Analysis page.
 Real Life Failsafe Failures are often caused by an improbable and unanticipated conjunction of two or more failure conditions.

 Compare the way Hollywood treats personal vehicles when the owner is always Driving Like Crazy or leaving his car in a state of neglect, In Hollywood a decrepit car that endangers its occupants and everyone around it is frequently treated as comedy, and all too often this same insouciance extends to things capable of inflicting serious damage should one lose control of them.
 There's usually No Plans, No Prototype, No Backup or Lock-out/Tag-out procedures, and the Big Red Button is frequently unguarded.

-See also No OSHA Compliance, Override Command, Dead Foot Leadfoot, Inventional Wisdom.
+See also No OSHA Compliance, Override Command, Dead Foot Leadfoot, Inventional Wisdom and Plot-Driven Breakdown.
 Often invoked in a chain of Disaster Dominoes.

 open/close all folders